-- Securities finance transactions (SFT), as part of Fixed Income, Central Funding Group and Equity Finance businesses. - Derivatives, primarily through Exchange traded derivatives (ETD) and over-the-counter (OTC) derivatives.
+- Securities finance transactions (SFT), as part of the Central Funding Group business. - Derivatives, primarily through Exchange traded derivatives (ETD) and over-the-counter (OTC) derivatives.

 Each trading credit risk type is managed both separately as part of the RBC Group framework, and as part of a combined exposure metric specific to the Company, with exposure and limit usage reported daily to senior management by GRM Counterparty Credit Risk.